Network modelling of topological domains using Hi-C data: Methods

 The first constraint upper bounds the total number of TADs at this level, while the second constraint ensures there is at most one TAD covering each position, thus making the TADs non-overlapping.
-The likelihood implies it suffices to consider $X_{ab}$ at positions such that both $Y_a=1$ and $Y_b=1$.
+The likelihood implies it suffices to consider $X_{ab}$ at positions such that both $Y_a=1$ and $Y_b=1$, and $X$ is effectively a $m\times m$ matrix, where $m=\sum_{a}Y_a$.
 In this way the covariate vector $Y$ helps reduce the search to a smaller grid.

 We maximize the likelihood by considering a relaxed objective function and performing coordinate ascent.
-First note that taking the derivative of $\log p(A, X, Y, \theta)$ with respect to $\alpha_{ab}$, the estimate of $\alpha_{ab}$ does not depend on the other parameters and is given by
+First note that taking the derivative of $\log p(A; X, Y, \Theta)$ with respect to $\alpha_{ab}$, the estimate of $\alpha_{ab}$ does not depend on the other parameters and is given by

 Therefore it remains to maximize the likelihood with respect to $\beta$ and $X$.
 Since direct maximization of \eqref{eq_obj_llh} over $X$ subject to the constraints involve combinatorial optimization, we propose the following relaxed optimization,